We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Credit Karma gives you a free copy of your credit score just for signing up, but it isn’t necessarily the same score that your future lenders will use.

-Here’s what you should know about the differences between your Credit Karma score vs. your actual score.
+You might be wondering about your Credit Karma score vs. your actual score.

 Which Credit Score Does Credit Karma Use?